 Critically acclaimed actor and theatre director specializing in text-based, impact theatre.
-With a passion for directing works that tackle social issues, his work explores psychological realism, epic theatre, and post-dramatic expression of classical and contemporary text.
+With a passion for directing works that tackle social issues, his work explores psychological realism, epic theatre, and postdramatic expression of classical and contemporary text.
 Trained in Stanislavski/Uta Hagen, Meisner, and classical text (LAMDA) as an actor.
-Earned a Master of Arts in Drama Directing from one of Britain’s prestigious conservatoires, the Bristol Old Vic.
+Holds a Master of Arts in Drama Directing from one of Britain’s prestigious conservatoires, the Bristol Old Vic.

 Victor Lirio is a New York and London-based actor and theatre director.
-He is currently Resident Director on Tom Morris's criticallyacclaimed production of Dr Semmelweis in London's West End at the Harold Pinter Theatre starring Oscar winner Mark Rylance (Bristol Old Vic, National Theatre, Sonia Friedman Productions).
-He directed the London premiere of Adam Rapp's Red Light Winter at The Turbine Theatre to audience acclaim.
-He was associate and resident director on Islander at Playhouse 46 Off Broadway in New York, a production transfer from London's Southwark Playhouse.
-Victor was recipient of Classical Directing Fellowship at The Old Globe with artistic director Barry Edelstein.
+He was most recently Resident Director on the criticallyacclaimed Bristol Old Vic production of Dr Semmelweis in London's West End at the Harold Pinter Theatre starring Oscar winner Mark Rylance (Royal National Theatre and Sonia Friedman Productions) directed by Tom Morris.
+Victor directed the London premiere of Adam Rapp's Red Light Winter at The Turbine Theatre to audience acclaim.
+He was recipient of the Classical Directing Fellowship at The Old Globe with artistic director Barry Edelstein.
 He was producing artistic director of Diverse City Theatre (DCT) in New York City.
 Victor comes to Repertory Philippines (REP) in March 2024 to direct the Manila premiere of Harold Pinter's Betrayal opening REP's 87th season.

 Victor directed Cassandra Medley's Coming Up for Air, a full length play about climate change for Ensemble Studio Theatre’s First Light Festival starring Tony Award winner Tonya Pinkins, and Cell, a play about African American women working at an immigrant detention center in Michigan, with Condola Rashad (Showtime’s Billions, A Doll’s House Part 2).